MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/01-r-plotting.md

 <img src="../fig/rmd-01-violinPlotBWTheme-1.png" width="540" style="display: block; margin: auto;" />

 Watch out!
-Adding the theme does not change the `violin_plot` object!
+Adding the theme does not change the `box_plot` object!
 If we want to change the object, we need to store our changes:

 ~~~